Ocean County Jail, NJ

 Q

-How do I preregister for my first visit at Ocean County Jail?
+How do I preregister for my first visit to Ocean County Jail?

-Preregister through the video visitation website or at an on-site kiosk, and make sure you’re on the inmate’s approved visitor list.
-The initial preregistration has a 48-hour processing period before you can schedule your first visit.
+Preregister through the video visitation website or at a kiosk so you can be added to the inmate’s approved visitor list.
+First-time preregistration has a 48-hour processing period before you can schedule a visit.

 Visitation